 In Houston, a Jumbo loan is a mortgage amount that exceeds the conforming limits.
-The conforming loan limit in Harris County and all of Texas is currently $484,350.
+The Texas Conforming Loan Limit in Harris County is currently $510,400.
 Jumbo loans have much of the same qualifying guidelines as other conventional mortgages.
 Jumbo loans require verification of income, require higher credit scores and often require a higher down payment.

 There should also be evidence of enough cash to close on the transaction including the down payment, closing costs, and cash reserves.
 This evidence is provided by way of bank statements.
 Those who are self-employed typically don’t pay themselves on the same date each month, such as the 1st and 15th like an employee might.
 Instead, income is received at various times when services are performed.